edoardob90/dayone-to-obsidian/README.md

 - Run `poetry install`
 - Run `poetry run python convert.py path/to/dayone/export/folder`

 You can also run **without Poetry**: you can simply create a virtual environment and run `pip install -r requirements.txt` since the script requires only a couple of packages not in Python standard library.
+If you **don't use** Poetry, make sure you have Python **3.11.x**.

 ## Day One version